rafaelmagic/home-assistant-autohotkey/README.md

 Click OK

-💡 Tip:
+✅ DOWNLOAD Home_Assistant_AutoHotKey.ahk

+Place on your Desktop or any folder.

+Launch Home_Assistant_AutoHotKey.ahk by double clicking on it

-If you're using passwords.ahk and press Ctrl+Alt+C in your script, it will automatically store this credential for you.
+press Ctrl+Alt+C in your script, a pop up window will display

+Enter the following below---

 key: AHK_HomeAssistantAPI